4

 Pastry Chef

-Sharde Cole
+Shardé Cole

-A warm welcome: As dinner service begins, co-owner Afua 'Effie' Richardson is generally seen – in some of the most fashionable attire imaginable – greeting guests with a graceful smile, laying a foundation of comfort extended by excellent service staff.
-Richardson handles front-of-house, while chef Serigne Mbaye leads a stellar kitchen through eight progressive courses, delivered to each table with care that feels familial.
+A warm welcome: As dinner service begins, co-owner Afua 'Effie' Richardson is generally seen – in some of the most fashionable attire imaginable – greeting guests with a smile, laying a foundation of comfort extended by excellent service staff.
+Richardson handles front-of-house, while chef Serigne Mbaye leads a stellar kitchen through seven progressive courses, delivered to each table with care that feels familial.

 Signed, sealed, delivered: Mbaye's unmasked pride for his Senegalese roots is printed on the menu.
-His personally signed welcome note says, "Each dish is a reflection of my heritage, crafted with intention and love.
-May the flavours serve as a warm reminder of our shared connection through food."
+His personally signed welcome note says: 'Each dish is a reflection of my heritage, crafted with intention and love.
+May the flavours serve as a warm reminder of our shared connection through food.'

 Contact